 In the simplest case, NARS communicates with its environment in Narsese.
 The system's experience consists of a stream of input sentences, and each of them is a task to be processed.
 A task can be a piece of knowledge to be absorbed, a question to be answered, or a goal to be achieved.
 As a real-time system, NARS accepts new tasks at any moment, with any content and time request.

 A task is processed by interacting with the beliefs of the system in an inference process.
 Beliefs are knowledge summarized from previous experience.
-Beside directly solving questions and goals, forward inference derives new beliefs, and backward inference derives new questions and goals.
+Besides directly solving questions and goals, forward inference derives new beliefs, and backward inference derives new questions and goals.

-At any moment, there are usually many tasks being processed concurrently, with different speed.
+At any moment, in NARS there are usually many tasks being processed concurrently, with different priority.
+In each inference step, the involved concept, task, and belief are selected according to their priority values, which summarize many factors and are adjusted from time to time.
 The system dynamically allocates its time-space resources among the tasks and beliefs, to achieve a high expected overall efficiency, judged according to the past experience.

-NARS has been implemented in several versions, and turned into an open-source project.
-The logic part of the system is mostly implemented, and the control part is in its primary form.
-The current development focuses on the completion of the logic.
-Topics that are also under consideration include refinement of the control part, extensive testing, knowledge acquisition, system augmentation, and practical applications.
+Several prototypes of NARS have been implemented, and NARS is currently an open-source project, where the logic part is mostly implemented, and the control part is in its preliminary form.
+The current development focuses on the completion of the logic, especially the top (7-9) layers.